 Understanding NAD is one of the biggest longevity breakthroughs of my lifetime.NAD, a molecule heavily involved in the aging process, has gone from the fringe to mainstream in no time.
 Click To Tweet

 Even those completely uninterested in health have taken notice of this newly understood molecule.

 Top scientists around the world praise NAD as the next big thing.

-It looks like they’re onto something.
+They’re onto something.
 As a new product on the market, it’s quite expensive and individual formulations have little scientific backing.
 Most people don’t need to take NMN or NR.
 Before you spend potentially hundreds on a monthly recurring supply of products, make sure you’re doing the other things right to boost NAD naturally.